B. Tech 2009Electrical Engineering National Institute of Technology, Kurukshetra, India

 - Preference Programs for R&D Contracts in Public Sector Procurement: Evidence from U.S. Federal Government Set Asides Program.
 (Under Preparation for submission to Management Science).

 - Do Preference Programs in Public Sector Procurement Help or Hinder Firm Growth?
 An Empirical Examination of the “Peter Pan Syndrome” in U.S. Federal Government Contractors.
-(Status: Data Analysis in progress).
+(Status: Data collected, Analysis in progress).